oscar-online/ARIMA-Financial-Model-Project/README.md

 As a guide:
 TradeBot.ipynb is my central workbook, with ModelSelection.ipynb and StrategyImplementation.ipynb being the first and second sections of this framework.

+tradebot.py is my project as a py filetype

 script contains the raw code from all my work thus far in Python

 Emissions Vs Pricing VAR.ipynb is an exploratory project into implementing Vector Autoregressive Models to my framework